 Saint Luke’s Convenient Care

-In our professional, clinical office setting, you can be seen for minor illnesses and procedures, exams, physicals, skin care, vaccinations, and other services.
-Our skilled advanced nurse practitioners care for patients 18 months and older.
+Convenient Care clinics see patients for minor illnesses and procedures, exams, physicals, skin conditions, vaccinations, and other services.
+Our skilled advanced practice providers care for patients 18 months and older.

 Our clinics accept most insurances, though a co-pay will apply.
 Please check with our office or your insurance provider to confirm coverage.